By: Daniel Greene, curator of the Americans and the Holocaust exhibition at the United States Holocaust Memorial Museum.

-Americans and the Holocaust, a new exhibition at the US Holocaust Memorial Museum in Washington, DC, helps visitors understand the difficult bureaucracy that refugees from Nazism had to navigate in order to obtain immigration visas to the United States.
+Americans and the Holocaust, an exhibition at the US Holocaust Memorial Museum in Washington, DC, helps visitors understand the difficult bureaucracy that refugees from Nazism had to navigate in order to obtain immigration visas to the United States.
 At the center of the gallery, the exhibition takes visitors back to 1938, a critical turning point for refugees.
 That year, the Nazi regime expanded its territorial holdings by annexing Austria and parts of Czechoslovakia.
 Terror increased that November during Kristallnacht, the nationwide attack that saw hundreds of synagogues and thousands of shops destroyed, 30,000 Jews sent to concentration camps, and nearly 100 people murdered.
 Now 80 years later, exhibition curator Daniel Greene reflects on this turning point for refugees and its enduring lessons.

 In 1938, the influential American journalist Dorothy Thompson wrote what she called a “small book” with “no claim to eloquence or literary style.”
 That book, Refugees: Anarchy or Organization?, described the urgency of the moment for Jewish refugees seeking to escape Nazism.
 It also called on the United States to provide haven to those in danger as well as lead the nations of the world toward a comprehensive plan to aid refugees.
 For Thompson, these humanitarian responsibilities were essential to democracy.
 Although she told her readers that the book had been thrown together in “great haste,” Thompson’s insights were many.
 She put her finger on one of the most critical tensions in American life when she wrote, “The tragedy of the democracies is that their words are lofty, their gestures noble, but their deeds lag far behind.”